 Self Care Fact Sheets

-Below you can find guidance to help you take care of the most common ailments in a series of fact sheets written by the Self Care Forum.
-These provide useful facts about your condition, what you can expect to happen, how to help yourself, when you should see your GP and where to find out more information.
+The Self Care Forum has produced a series of factsheets on some of the most common ailments that affect people.
+These factsheets provide useful facts about your condition, what you can expect to happen, how to help yourself, when you should see your GP and where to find out more information.
+Get tips on ailments like lower back pain, constipation, acne and many more.